erikespana/Social-Media-Mash-Up/social-media-aggregator/README.md

 System requirements: Cascade Server 6.10 with Velocity 1.7

 ### How to add a social media feed ###
-* Create a new Feed Block and enter the feed's URL.
+* Create a Feed Block for each social media's RSS feed.
+* Create a Structured Data Block using **feed-aggregator.xml** as its data definition.
-* Add the Feed Block to the Structured Data Block.
+* Edit the Structured Data Block.
+* For each Feed Block:
 	* Create a new "Feed" group.
-	* Select the previously created Feed Block using the block chooser.
+	* Attach the Feed Block using the block chooser field.
-	* Leave Mute = No unless you want to ignore the Feed Block.
+	* Leave Mute = No unless you need to troubleshoot.
-	* Submit
+* Click Submit to save changes to the Structured Data Block.
+* Create a template called "XML" using **template.xml**.
+* Create an "XML" Configuration Set.
+* Create an "XML" Content Type.
+* Create a page asset using the "XML" Content Type.
+	* Assign the Structured Data Block to the default block.
+	* Assign **feed-block-aggregator.vm** as the default region.

+### Files ###
 * **feed-aggregator.xml (Data Definition)**

 	This is the data definition for the Structured Data Block(s).